Armand-Kiss/game2d.JS/readme.md

   ### 1.3

-    Then you have to open in an editor, an editor or the engine is comeing soon.
+    Then you have to open in an editor, an editor for the engine is comeing soon.

   ### 1.4